Cheryl Miller: USA Basketball

 Miller was selected to represent the US at the inaugural Goodwill games, held in Moscow in July 1986.
 North Carolina State's Kay Yow served as head coach.
 The team opened up with a 72–53 victory over Yugoslavia, led by 19 points from Miller, and followed that with a 21-point win over Brazil 91–70.
 The third game was against Czechoslovakia and would be much closer.
 Miller was the scoring leader in this game, scoring 26 points to help the US to a 78–70 victory.
 The USA faced Bulgaria in the semi-final match up, and again won, this time 67–58.
-This set up the final against the Soviet Union, led by 7-foot-2 Ivilana Semenova, considered the most dominant player in the world.
+This set up the final against the Soviet Union, led by 7-foot-2 Uljana Semjonova, considered the most dominant player in the world.
 The Soviet team had a 152–2 record in major international competition over the prior three decades, including an 84–82 win over the US in the 1983 World Championships.
 The Soviets held the early edge, leading 21–19 at one time, before the USA went on a scoring run to take a large lead they would never relinquish.
 The final score was 83–60 in favor of the US, earning the gold medal for the USA squad.
 For the entire event, Miller averaged 20.6 points to lead the team in scoring.

 Miller continued to represent the US with National team at the 1986 World Championships, held in Moscow, a month after the Goodwill games in Moscow.
 The USA team was even more dominant this time.
 The early games were won easily, and the semifinal against Canada, while the closest game for the USA so far, ended up an 82–59 victory.
 At the same time, the Soviet team was winning easily as well, and the final game pitted two teams each with 6–0 records.
 The Soviet team, having lost only once at home, wanted to show that the Goodwill games setback was a fluke.
 The USA team started by scoring the first eight points, and raced to a 45–23 lead, although the Soviets fought back and reduced the halftime margin to 13.
 The USA went on a 15–1 run in the second half to put the game away, and ended up winning the gold medal with a score of 108–88.
 Miller led all scorers in the game with 24 points.